typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 {% youtube AM9T5H1penM %}

 And this November I spoke at the World Technology Awards in New York, where I was nominated for an award in the Space category.
-My competition included Elon Musk, the founders of Planetary Resources, and the director of NASA AMES, so I was honored to be nominated and ok with not winning.
+My competition included Elon Musk (SpaceX, Tesla), the founders of Planetary Resources, and the director of NASA AMES, so I was honored to be nominated and ok with not winning.

 {% imgcap center http://i.imgur.com/LAxxykom.jpg At the World Technology Awards in NYC %}